mishakb/ISiTGR/README.md

 Additionally, **this new version of ISiTGR is accompanied with a python wrapper**.
 The python wrapper extends the original CAMB's python wrapper to work with the different MG parameterizations provided in ISiTGR, allowing the user to obtain the power spectra and transfer functions including phenomenological modified gravity parameters.

 ## Installation of ISiTGR to run MCMC

+This will install the MG modified versions of CAMB and CosmoMC.
 The corresponding version of ISiTGR was built based on the CosmoMC July 2019 version.
-If you install ISiTGR from the principal folder, you will be allowed to do MCMC sampling to constraint modified gravity and cosmological parameters.
+If you install ISiTGR from the principal folder, you will be be able to perform MCMC sampling to constrain modified gravity and cosmological parameters.
 To install ISiTGR from the GitHub repository you can run the following steps in your terminal :

 ```sh
 $ git clone https://github.com/mishakb/ISiTGR